 "Flavours of foods rich in ghee and bold spicy tastes that could survive in the tough climate of Rajasthan, met the distinctive local flavours of Bengal and the royal cuisines of the Afghans and later the Mughals," the society wrote on their website.
 On that note, the Murshidabad Heritage Development Society, founded in 2010, aims to restore and revive the heritage of Murshidabad.

-A confluence of culture is witnessed in the Sheherwali cuisine where vegetarian Rajasthani food has a blend of Bengali spices like 'paanch phoron' and Nawabi ingredients like saffron, rosewater and dry fruits.
+A confluence of culture is witnessed in the Sheherwali cuisine where vegetarian Rajasthani food is blended with Bengali spices like 'paanch phoron' and Nawabi ingredients like saffron, rosewater and dry fruits.
 The slow cooking process adds richness to these vegetarian dishes.
+Let's take you through some of the most popular dishes in the Sheherwali cuisine.

-Here Are 5 Of The Most Famous Dishes Of Sheherwali Cuisine
+Here Are 5 Of The Most Famous Dishes From Sheherwali Food Culture:

-Saloni Mewa Ki Khichdi- Tastes somewhat like Bengali sweet 'Mihidana', but is overloaded with dry fruits and rosewater
+Saloni Mewa Ki Khichdi- It tastes somewhat like Bengali sweet 'mihidana', but is overloaded with dry fruits and rosewater.

-Chhena Bora- A dessert made out of cottage cheese that has a hard crust and soft interior
+Chhena Bora- This is a dessert made out of cottage cheese.
+It has a hard crust and is soft from inside.

-Paniphal/Dal Ka Samosa- Samosa with dal or water chestnut filling
+Paniphal/Dal Ka Samosa- These are samosas made with dal or water chestnut filling.